 You can visit El Chalten all year round, but when is the best time to visit El Chalten?

 Shoulder season, November and April, is good to avoid the crowds and temperatures are nice for hiking.
-It is however a bit of a gamble, can be great, but you can have bad luck with wind, rain and cold weather.
+It is however a bit of a gamble, can be great, but you can have bad luck with wind, rain, and cold weather.

-In winter between June and September, it can be cold, wind is less, but the trails can be inaccessible because of snow.
+In winter between June and September, it can be cold, the wind is less, but the trails can be inaccessible because of snow.

 Accommodation in El Chalten

-Mid Budget – Hosteria El Paraiso Alpine-style cabins, nice views.
+- Mid Budget – Hosteria El Paraiso Alpine-style cabins, nice views.
 Good value for money.

 How to Get to El Chalten